The Difference Between Active and Passive Fire Protection

 Examples of Active Fire Protection Systems

-Sprinkler systems are another big one, they kick in on their own to spray water and control the flames.
-Fire extinguishers let us tackle small fires before they get big.
+Sprinkler systems are another big one; they kick in on their own to spray water and control the flames.
+Portable fire extinguishers let us tackle a small fire before it gets big, but require proper training and maintenance to be effective.

-Other examples: smoke detectors that trip alarms, emergency lighting to help us find exits, and even fire hoses or kitchen suppression systems.
+Other examples: smoke detectors that trip alarms, emergency lighting to help us find exits during a power failure, and even fire hoses or kitchen suppression systems.
+Fire hoses require the ability to access water, often through hydrants or other readily available sources, to effectively combat fires.

 Examples of Passive Fire Protection Systems